technoweenie/unique_content_set/README.md

     set = UniqueContentSet.new user.id, :messages

     if set.add(@message.body, @message.created_at)
-      # this message body has been posted before, do something!
+      # this message body is unique!
     end

     if set.exist?(@message.body)